PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Adversarial Analysis

-The \textsc{Perturb} function is responsible for perturbing the problem instance by changing the network or task graph in some way.
-In our implementation, the \textsc{Perturb} function randomly selects (with equal probability) one of the following perturbations: \begin{enumerate} \item \textbf{Change Network Node Weight:} Select a node $v \in V$ uniformly at random and change its weight by a uniformly random amount between $-1/10$ and $1/10$ with a minimum weight of $0$ and a maximum weight of $1$. \item \textbf{Change Network Edge Weight:} Same as \textbf{Change Network Node Weight}, but for edges (not including self-edges). \item \textbf{Change Task Weight:} Same as \textbf{Change Network Node Weight}, but for tasks. \item \textbf{Change Dependency Weight:} Same as \textbf{Change Network Edge Weight}, but for dependencies. \item \textbf{Add Dependency:} Select a task $t \in T$ uniformly at random and add a dependency from $t$ to a uniformly random task $t^\prime \in T$ such that $(t, t^\prime) \notin D$ and doing so does not create a cycle. \item \textbf{Remove Dependency:} Select a dependency $(t, t^\prime) \in D$ uniformly at random and remove it. \end{enumerate} Some of the algorithms we evaluate on were only designed for homogeneous compute nodes and/or communication links.
+In our implementation, we \textit{perturb} problem instances by randomly selecting (with equal probability) one of the following perturbations: \begin{enumerate} \item \textbf{Change Network Node Weight:} Select a node $v \in V$ uniformly at random and change its weight by a uniformly random amount between $-1/10$ and $1/10$ with a minimum weight of $0$ and a maximum weight of $1$. \item \textbf{Change Network Edge Weight:} Same as \textbf{Change Network Node Weight}, but for (non-self) edges. \item \textbf{Change Task Weight:} Same as \textbf{Change Network Node Weight}, but for tasks. \item \textbf{Change Dependency Weight:} Same as \textbf{Change Network Edge Weight}, but for dependencies. \item \textbf{Add Dependency:} Select a task $t \in T$ uniformly at random and add a dependency from $t$ to a uniformly random task $t^\prime \in T$ such that $(t, t^\prime) \notin D$ and doing so does not create a cycle. \item \textbf{Remove Dependency:} Select a dependency $(t, t^\prime) \in D$ uniformly at random and remove it. \end{enumerate} Some of the algorithms we evaluate on were only designed for homogeneous compute nodes and/or communication links.
 In these cases, we restrict the perturbations to only change the aspects of the network that are relevant to the algorithm.
 For ETF, FCP, and FLB, we set all node weights to be $1$ initially and do not allow them to be changed.
 For BIL, GDL, FCP, and FLB we set all communication link weights to be $1$ initially and do not allow them to be changed.

 For every pair of schedulers, we run the simulated annealing algorithm $5$ times with different randomly generated initial problem instances.
 The initial problem instance $(N,G)$ is such that $N$ is a complete graph with between $3$ and $5$ nodes (chosen uniformly at random) and node/edge-weights between $0$ and $1$ (generated uniformly at random, self-edges have weight $\infty$) and $G$ is a simple chain task graph with between $3$ and $5$ tasks (chosen uniformly at random) and task/dependency-weights between $0$ and $1$ (generated uniformly at random).
 In our implementation, we set $T_{max} = 10$, $T_{min} = 0.1$, $I_{max} = 1000$, and $\alpha = 0.99$.